 When you have psoriasis, you may be at a higher risk of developing other long-lasting conditions.
 Tell your doctor if you suffer from diabetes, high blood pressure, heart problems, or joint pain, as they might be related to your psoriasis.
 Your doctor will check your health regularly and will adjust your treatment plan to meet your needs.1,3

-When you speak with your doctor, or any member of your healthcare team, feel free to discuss anything going on in your day-to-day life that you think may be impacted by your psoriasis.
-There are many effects of psoriasis that cannot be seen, but can affect how your doctor decides on your treatment.
+When you speak with your doctor, or any member of your healthcare team, it is important to discuss anything going on in your day-to-day life that is negatively impacted by your psoriasis.
+There are many effects of psoriasis that cannot be seen, but could affect how your doctor decides on your treatment.
 Talk to your doctor about all the ways that psoriasis impacts your life.

 As a person living with the chronic condition that is psoriasis, you know your body better than anyone else.

 It is important to be aware of all the aspects of psoriasis.
 Start by answering the 3 questions below:

 How does psoriasis feel?